If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

 Finally, the mesomorph should be increased by 100%.

 For example, José is endomorphic with a slow metabolism, and normally consumes 200 grams of carbohydrates per day.

 An increase of 55% means that he should eat 310g on a high carbohydrate day.

 These carbohydrates should be distributed throughout the day as on a normal day.

-In addition, this increase in carbohydrate levels means that you will ingest more calories this day than the rest of the day, which will not only help you in hormonal terms, but it will also serve a little to "recharge batteries".
+In addition, this increase in carbohydrate levels means that you will eat more calories on this day than on the rest, which will not only help you hormonally, but will also serve a little to ?recharge your batteries?.

 You can use these days on a rest day to help with recovery, or, you can use them in your heaviest workout of the week, such as leg training.

 Frequency of high days in HC

 It is important to introduce these days high in carbohydrates in your plan, however, these should not be too frequent, as this would harm your fat loss plan.

 The frequency of these days will again be different from person A to person B.